vatsal0601/Wooork/Server/README.md

 - [ ] Get project by user_id
 - [ ] Add or remove collaborators in projects
 - [ ] Change remove project method to patch in saved
+- [ ] Check for user before registration in frontend

 # Database Tables